paytrail/e2-module/README.md

 ### Payment with customer, production information and custom return urls

 Include customer information, discounted product and custom return urls.
+Payment, customer and product properties can be found from [documentation](https://docs.paytrail.com)

 ```php
 use Paytrail\E2Module\E2Payment;